123aryankhandelwal/FingerSpell-ASL/README.md

 # FingerSpell-ASL

-The CNN is trained on a custom dataset containing alphabets A-Y (excluding J) of American Sign Language
+The CNN is trained on a custom dataset containing alphabets A-Y (excluding J) of American Sign Language using Tensorflow and Keras.
+Images are captured and pre-processed using OpenCV.
+The ML model is connected to front-ennd using Flask.

 ## Usage